Digital-Health-AI-Startup/frontend-test-template/README.md

 pnpm i
 ```

-And then you can run both the API and web app together, concurrently, with the following script:
+And then you can run both the API and web app together, concurrently, by running the following script from the root directory:

 ```
 pnpm run start:dev
 ```

+You should be able to see the app on `http://localhost:5173/`.

 ## Submitting the Test